AU-Master-Thesis/thesis/sections/3-methodology/study-1/algorithm.typ

   + `update_failed_comms`#footnote[Found in crate #crates.gbpplanner-rs at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/8960686facb7d38c0259141e5b22346c7d745271/crates/gbpplanner-rs/src/planner/robot.rs#L1478", "src/planner/robot.rs:1478")] updates the communication status of all robots, based on the configurable parameter `communication_failure_rate` under the `robot``.communication` table in `config.toml`.
     #space
     *Parity* with `Simulator::setCommsFailure` in #gbpplanner.
-This doesn't have a correlary in @a.m.algorithm.
+This does not have a correlary in @a.m.algorithm.

   + `iterate_gbp`#footnote[Found in crate #crates.gbpplanner-rs at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/8960686facb7d38c0259141e5b22346c7d745271/crates/gbpplanner-rs/src/planner/robot.rs#L1654", "src/planner/robot.rs:1654")] iterates the #acr("GBP") algorithm for all robots in the simulation.
 That is, it has the responsibilitity for the 4 inference steps; _variable update, variable to factor message passing, factor update, and factor to variable message passing_.
     #space